Ndegwadavid/RestfulAPI/Rest-system.md

 #### 6 - Code on demand:
 Servers can provide executable code or scripts for clients to execute in their context.
 This constraint is the only one that is optional.

+#### Storing our tasks lists in a memory structure in place of a database